Anatolian rock

-Anatolian rock (Anadolu rock), or known as Turkish psychedelic rock, is a fusion of Turkish folk music and rock.
+Anatolian rock (Anadolu rock), or Turkish psychedelic rock, is a fusion of Turkish folk music and rock.
 It emerged during the mid-1960s, soon after rock groups became popular in Turkey.
-Most known members of this genre includes Turkish musicians such as Barış Manço, Cem Karaca, Erkin Koray, Selda Bağcan, Fikret Kızılok alongside bands such as Moğollar, Kurtalan Ekspres and 3 Hürel.
+The most widely known members of this genre include Turkish musicians Barış Manço, Cem Karaca, Erkin Koray, Selda Bağcan, Fikret Kızılok alongside bands such as Moğollar.

 History and development

 Background (1930s-1960s)

 Anatolian rock has a long history that dates back to the founding of the Turkish Republic decades ago.
-Modern Turkey's founding father, Atatürk, pushed extensive changes to build a national form of music from the early 1930s forward.
-Atatürk believed that the changes in music to be based on national and modern foundations and musicians should work on Turkish melodies and make them polyphonic according to the rules of Western harmonic music.
-As a result, Anatolian folk music began to spread and people began to listen Anatolian folk tunes instead of Ottoman music.
+Atatürk pushed extensive changes to build a national form of music from the early 1930s forward.
+He believed that music should be based on national and modern foundations and musicians should work on Turkish melodies and make them polyphonic according to the rules of Western harmonic music.
+As a result, Anatolian folk music began to spread and people began to listen to Anatolian folk tunes instead of Ottoman music.

-In the 1960s, rock & roll music began to be played and rock groups such as The Beatles, The Rolling Stones, Led Zeppelin, Yes, Status Quo and Omega became popular especially in Istanbul.
+In the 1960s, Rock and roll began to be played and rock groups such as the Beatles, the Rolling Stones, Led Zeppelin, Yes, Status Quo and Omega became popular especially in Istanbul.
 It began to spread and became popular among the elite youth of the city.
-In Istanbul, high school and university students began forming their own bands and performing covers of rock'n roll and twist music in 1957.
-Students which will become famous singers later, such as Barış Manço from Galatasaray High School and Erkin Koray from German High School, they both performed at an amateur concert they have organized, which is known as the first rock'n roll concert of Turkey.
+In Istanbul, high school and university students began forming their own bands and performing covers of rock'n'roll and twist music in 1957.
+Students who would become famous singers later, such as Barış Manço from Galatasaray High School and Erkin Koray from German High School, performed at an amateur concert they had organized, which is known as the first rock'n roll concert of Turkey.
 Turkish singers such as Erol Büyükburç began to release English-language cover versions of American songs, as well as their own songs.